 Located along historic Route 66, the town of Shamrock's annual tradition has been a staple of Texas for nearly 70 years, drawing crowds from all across the southern U.S. to join in the festivities.

-While it may not be the largest event in America, the Shamrock St. Patrick's Day Festival is certainly the largest of its kind in Texas, so if you're in the Texas Panhandle in mid-March, we definitely recommend checking this celebration out.
+While it may not be the largest event in America, the Shamrock St. Patrick's Day Festival is certainly the largest of its kind in Texas, so if you're in the Texas Panhandle in mid-March, definitely check this celebration out.

 Since 1990, McGonigel's Mucky Duck has served as Houston's premier Irish Pub, offering live music, traditional food, and great drink in a uniquely Celtic atmosphere.

 Every year on St. Patrick's Day, McGonigel's hosts a traditional Irish or Celtic artist and serves up their famous fish and chips, beef Guinness, shepherd's pie, and corned beef and cabbage all day, so visitors can get a taste of Ireland while celebrating the holiday and listening to some great tunes.

-USA Today once called McGonigel's one of the top 10 places in the United States to celebrate St. Patrick's Day, and the makers of Guinness awarded the company the St. James Gate Perfect Pint Certification, so you certainly can't go wrong checking out this great pub on the holiday.
+USA Today once called McGonigel's one of the top 10 places in the United States to celebrate St. Patrick's Day, and the makers of Guinness awarded the company the St. James Gate Perfect Pint Certification, so you certainly can't go wrong stopping by this great pub on the holiday.

 However, you should purchase tickets to the live music show ahead of time as it often sells out, especially for St. Patrick's Day.
-If you are unable to get tickets, we also recommend Brian O'Neill's Traditional Irish Pub.
+If you are unable to get tickets, we also recommend Brian O'Neill's Traditional Irish Pub as an alternative.

 While you're in Houston checking out McGonigel's or Brian O'Neill's pubs, you might as well also visit the 60th annual St. Patrick's Day parade in the downtown area, starting at the Clock Tower at MinuteMade Park on Texas Avenue and moving westbound.

 The parade is a two-hour free event, open to the general public and appropriate for all ages.
 Historically, the Houston parade has been one of the largest in the United States and features over 100 floats, dance troupes, and organizations marching in the procession.